 College Scholarship Deadlines

-Auburn University has a December 1, 2016 deadline for freshmen who must apply using “AUSOM” and complete the admission application no later than January 15, 2017 to qualify for all available scholarships.
+Auburn University has a December 1, 2017 deadline for freshmen who must apply using “AUSOM” and complete the admission application.
 (See Auburn website.)

 University of Montevallo – Application must be submitted before students qualify for college scholarships:

 Presidential: December 1, 2017